chriskrycho/v4.chriskrycho.com/content/typing-your-ember/ts-ember-update-part-3.md

 So that's a wrap on components (and controllers, which behave much the same way).

 In the next post, I'll look at the elephant in the room: Ember Data (and closely related concern Ember CLI Mirage).
-While you *can* make Ember Data stuff largely work today, it's still a ways from _Just Works™️_, sadly, and
+While you *can* make Ember Data stuff largely work today, it's still a ways from _Just Works™️_, sadly, but we'll cover how to work around the missing pieces---we've gotten there in our own codebase, so you can, too!